apirakas/CLD24-Workshop/04 - Load balancer.md

 ```

-#### We had to create a new subnet for instances because we wanted the LB subnet to have the 10.0.0.0/24 range... so here is the new InstanceSubnet
+#### We had to create a new subnet for instances because we wanted the LB subnet to have the 10.0.0.0/24 range... so here is the new InstanceSubnet with range 10.0.1.0/24

 ```PowerShell